-This program is designed to introduce skiers to the competitive side of the sport.
+This program is designed as a learn to race program that introduces established skiers to the competitive side of the sport.

-The development program is geared to intermediate skiers who have completed Snow School Level 3 and have an interest to explore the racing environment.
+The Racing Development Program is geared to intermediate skiers who have completed Snow School Level 6 and have an interest to explore the racing environment.
+Participants should be comfortable skiing on various types of terrain, steepness and speeds.
+Click here to view the entry level skiing ability for this program

 Coaches work with young skiers in a variety of fun training environments to improve fundamental skiing technique and promote confidence, self-esteem and love of skiing.